-Circular procurement is an approach to purchasing works, goods and services that accelerate the transition to a more circular economy.
+Circular procurement is an approach to purchasing works, goods and services that accelerates the transition to a more circular economy.
 The goal is to reduce reliance on virgin materials, keep materials in use for longer, and support businesses which promote circular business models.

+Buying refurbished, reused, and recycled products is an important part of the circular economy, as it keeps resources in use for longer, reducing both the need for virgin materials and the waste disposed of to landfill.
 In 2020–21, South Australia had a resource recovery rate of 83.3%, with 89% of these resources recycled in South Australia.
-Repurchasing this material back into the economy will support the local recycling industry, providing economic benefit to the state and jobs for South Australians.
+Purchasing from local recycling and refurbishment businesses can further increase this rate, support the industry, and provide economic benefit to the state and jobs for South Australians.

-Learn about the different ways South Australian organisations have put the principles of circular procurement into action.Learn more
+Learn how South Australian organisations have put the principles of circular procurement into action.Learn more

-A register of some of the products made from recycled materials in South Australia, to help kickstart your circular procurement journey.Learn more
+Browse products made from recycled materials, to help kickstart your circular procurement journey.Learn more